IRTF-HRPC/drafts/draft-terminology.md

 This document presents arguments for why exclusionary terms should be avoided in Internet-Drafts and RFCs and as an exercise describes the problems introduced by some specific terms and why their proposed alternatives improve technical documentation.
 The example terms discussed in this document include "master-slave" and "whitelist-blacklist".
 There is a final section on additional considerations and general action points to address future RFCs and I-D's.
 Lastly, a summary of recommendations is presented.

-# Terminology

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}}{{RFC8174}} when, and only when, they appear in all capitals, as shown here.

 # Terminology and Power in Internet-Drafts and RFCs

 According to the work of scholar Heather Brodie Graves from 1993, "one goal of the application of rhetorical theory in the technical communication classroom is to assess the appropriateness of particular terms and to evaluate whether these terms will facilitate or hinder the readers’ understanding of the technical material" {{BrodieGravesGraves}}.
 This implies that in order to effectively communicate the content of I-Ds and RFCs to all readers, it is important for Authors to consider the kinds of terms or language conventions that may inadvertently get in the way of effective communication.
 She continues, "complex and subtle configurations of sexist, racist, or ethnocentric language use in technical documents can derail or interfere with readers’ ability and desire to comprehend and follow important information."

 Indeed, problems of language are problems of everyday speech.
 Racist and sexist language is rampant and similarly counter-productive in other sectors, notably social work {{Burgest}}.
 The terms "master-slave," treated in detail below are present in other realms of technology, notably "automotive clutch and brake systems, clocks, flip-flop circuits, computer drives, and radio transmitters" {{Eglash}}.

-However as noted in the research by Ron Eglash, this seemingly entrenched technical terminology is relatively recent.
+However, as noted in the research by Ron Eglash, this seemingly entrenched technical terminology is relatively recent.
 It is not too late for these terms to be replaced with alternative metaphors that are more accurate, clearer, less distracting, and that do not offend their readers.
 Language matters and metaphors matter.
 Indeed, metaphors can be incredibly useful devices to make more human the complex technical concepts presented in RFCs.
 Metaphors should not be avoided, but rather taken seriously.
 Renowned linguist George Lakoff argued in 1980 that the ubiquitous use of metaphors in our everyday speech indicates a fundamental instinct to "structure our most basic understandings of experience" {{Lakoff}}.
 Metaphors structure relationships, and they frame possibilities and impossibilities {{Wyatt}}.

-Like Graves, this document recognises the monumental challenge of addressing linguistics and power, and attempts to "promote awareness that may lead to eventual wide-spread change" {{BrodieGravesGraves}} and suggests first steps for actions that may remedy the inadvertent use of undesirable terms'.
+Like Graves, this document recognises the monumental challenge of addressing linguistics and power, and attempts to "promote awareness that may lead to eventual wide-spread change" {{BrodieGravesGraves}} and suggests first steps for actions that may remedy the inadvertent use of undesirable terms.
 To that end, the list below is a tersely written set of IETF-specific arguments as to why the RFC Editor should be encouraged to correct other content and clarity issues with respect to exclusionary language and metaphors:

  1. The RFC series is intended to remain online in perpetuity.
 Societal attitudes to offensive and exclusionary language shift over time in the direction of more empathy, not less.
- 2. That exclusionary terms in RFCs are largely hidden from the larger public, or read only by engineers, is no excuse to ignore social-level reactions to the terms.
+ 2. That exclusionary terms in RFCs are largely hidden from the wider public, or read only by engineers, is no excuse to ignore social-level reactions to the terms.
 If the terms would be a poor choice for user-facing application features, the terms should be avoided in technical documentation and specifications, too.
- 3. At the time of this drafting, the digital technology community has a problem with monoculture.
-And because the diversity of the technical community is already a problem, a key strategy to breaking monoculture is to ensure that technical documentation is addressed to a wider audience and greater multiplicity of readers.
+ 3. At the time of writing, the digital technology community has a problem with monoculture {{RFC7704}} {{Cath}}.
+And because the lack of diversity of the technical community is a problem, a key strategy to breaking monoculture is to ensure that technical documentation is addressed to a wider audience and more readers.
- 4. And yet the technical community already includes members who take offense to these terms.
-Eradicating the use of exclusionary terminology in official RFCs recognises the presence of and acknowledges the requests from black and brown engineers and from women and gender-non-conforming engineers to avoid the use of exclusionary terminology.
+ 4. The technical community already includes members who take offense to these terms.
+Eradicating the use of exclusionary terminology in RFCs and Internet-Drafts recognises the presence of and acknowledges the requests from black and brown engineers and from women and gender-non-conforming engineers to avoid the use of exclusionary terminology {{Wired}} {{Seele}}.

 This document does not try to prescribe terminology shifts for any and all language that could be deemed exclusionary.
 Instead what follow are two examples of specific alternative suggestions to "master-slave" and "white-blacklist" and the rationale for the use of the alternatives.
 Suggested actions for handling additional considerations are presented in a subsequent section.